NISH1001/NISH1001.github.io/_posts/2019-05-29-breaking-out-of-loop.markdown

 few things you might relate.
 Or might be completely out of sync with you.

 ### Form A Habit
-Start with the greater “small” stuff and actions - things that might be “good” for you in the future.
+Start with the greater “small” stuff and actions — things that might be “good” for you in the future.
 Do it on routine basis.
 In the long run, you will feel proud.

-For me, I have form few habits that weren’t in my daily lifestyle a year ago.
+For me, I have formed few habits that weren’t in my daily lifestyle a year ago.
 I started doing home workouts and calisthenics.
 I started eating healthy foods.
-Although I am not used to reading “long” books (there might not be the concept of “long” for any books, I guess), I read a very long read daily - mostly about philosophy, computer science, life, history, etc (For this, I have been using same app for nearly 6 years now).
+Although I am not used to reading “long” books (there might not be the concept of “long” for any books, I guess), I read a very long read daily — mostly about philosophy, computer science, life, history, etc. (For this, I have been using same app for nearly 6 years now).
-And as I write this, I am pretty sure I am happy.
+And as I write this, I am pretty sure I am **happy**.
+(Perhaps, that's an illusion.)

-However, eventually, there will always be a time when these newly-formed habits become same old “routine”.
+Eventually, there will always be a time when these newly-formed habits become same old “routine”.
 In that case, you may form new, if bored!
 Grow!

 ### Perserverance Is The Key